nickchengster/book_linuxkernel_blockdrv/pagecacheand_blockdriver.md

 Next data request is done without disk accessing. page_cache_sync_readahead() calls read_pages() function that finally calls the operation of address_space: mapping->a_ops->readpages = blkdev_readpages.

-blkdef_readpages calls mpage_readpages which are one of essential functions in block layer. mpage_readpages sends bio to the request-queue of driver with submit_bio() and adds page into lru. bio is created by do_mpage_readpage() and submit_bio() is called by mpage_bio_submit().
+blkdev_readpages calls mpage_readpages which are one of essential functions in block layer. mpage_readpages sends bio to the request-queue of driver with submit_bio() and adds page into lru. bio is created by do_mpage_readpage() and submit_bio() is called by mpage_bio_submit().